S. Mahinda

-Venerable Sikkim Mahinda Thera (සිකිම් මහින්ද හිමි), commonly known as S. Mahinda Thera (එස්. මහින්ද හිමි), was an Indian Buddhist monk from the state of Sikkim.
+Venerable Sikkim Mahinda Thera (සිකිම් මහින්ද හිමි), commonly known as S. Mahinda Thera (එස්. මහින්ද හිමි), was a Buddhist monk from the former country Sikkim.
 He was a poet and author, and participated in the Sri Lankan independence movement.
 Although he was from Sikkim, he identified himself as a Tibetan, presumably because it was more well known in Ceylon (now Sri Lanka).

 S. Mahinda Thera arrived in Ceylon (now Sri Lanka) at a young age and was ordained as a Buddhist monk by Ven.
 Dodanduwa Sri Piyaratana Tissa Mahanayake Thera.
 Having learned the Sinhala language, he became a poet, creating several literary works inspiring patriotism among the Sinhalese and urging them to fight for their freedom during the Sri Lankan Independence movement.
-He is now considered a national hero of Sri Lanka and one among the greatest of Sinhalese poetry figures of all time.
+He is now considered a national hero of Sri Lanka and among the greatest of Sinhalese poetry figures of all time.